zwanoto/shiny_example_project/README.md

    - Launch the Shiny app.

 3. **Check Results:**
-   - The results will be written to the specified MySQL database and can be visualized using the Shiny app.
+   - The results will be written to the specified MySQL database and can be visualized using the Shiny app available at [https://thomas-zwanowetz.shinyapps.io/shiny_example/](https://thomas-zwanowetz.shinyapps.io/shiny_example/).
    - You can run SQL queries to analyze the data as needed, or use the Shiny app for interactive analysis.

 ## Caution